Saturn IB: Payload configurations

-S-IB stage
+S-IB first stage

 The S-IB stage was built by the Chrysler corporation at the Michoud Assembly Facility, New Orleans.
 It was powered by eight Rocketdyne H-1 rocket engines burning RP-1 fuel with liquid oxygen (LOX).
 Eight Redstone tanks (four holding fuel and four holding LOX) were clustered around a Jupiter rocket LOX tank, which earned the rocket the nickname "Cluster's Last Stand".
 The four outboard engines were mounted on gimbals, allowing them to be steered to control the rocket.
 Eight fins surrounding the base thrust structure provided aerodynamic stability and control.